Should you pay for Spotify playlist placements?

 This was against the naturally competitive nature of the music industry.

-The marketing world is pay-to-play in genera, not just in the music industry.
+The marketing world is pay-to-play in general, not just in the music industry.

-whoever has more money can get more paid promo is will grow more followers, more fans will listen and more users will check out the singer in the long run.
+Whoever has more money can get more paid promos will grow more followers, more fans will listen and more users will check out the singer in the long run.

 The one difference between payola and paid playlist submissions is the fact that there is a curation process.